alariej/windbot/README.md

 # windBot

-A minimal node.js bot for a Matrix homeserver, which provides the wind speed and direction, and the temperature, and automatically sends a message to the room (or rooms) if a given wind speed has been exceeded.
+A minimal node.js bot for a Matrix homeserver, which provides wind and weather information, and automatically sends a message to the room (or rooms) if a given wind speed has been exceeded.

 ## Installation